kymb0/kymb0.github.io/_posts/2021-02-06-metamorphosis.md

 Now in this situation a RETEST is required, to test the specific vulnerability found and make sure the vector is patched up, and that whichever fix has been deployed does not open any other attack vectors.
 And so a few weeks later I was told I would be the one to retest.
 I looked through the original job, made sure I could access the endpoint, reached out to the Project Manager to ensure that on the day of testing everything would be ready for me to go, and I would not have to chase anything up.
 I started the test by immediately following the documented reproduction steps, as is obvious, if these are reproducible to the same affect then obviously nothing has been done.
-The steps did NOT work, in fact, all I observed in burp was that EVERY response was a "500 Internal Server Error"...
+The steps did NOT work, in fact, all I observed in burp was that EVERY response was a `500 Internal Server Error`...
 Hmmm.
 So the server is no longer providing any verbosity in it's response, but it IS telling me that the server came back with an error.
 So I decided to see if I could get something other than a 500/prove code execution.
 The only real way to do this in this scenario is by trying to make the server timeout by injecting either `SLEEP` or `WAITFOR` or, well, you get the idea.

-Lo and behold, the below caused the server to timeout with a "504 gateway Timeout":
+Lo and behold, the below caused the server to timeout with a `504 gateway Timeout`:
 ```
 {
   json_val_1 : "foo"